Do you have any bad public speaking habits?

 The mindful presenter is aware of the fact that they have to work much harder to catch their audience’s attention, interest and curiosity.
 They are familiar with the ‘Primacy Effect’ which suggests that an audience is likely to remember something that is stated early on in a presentation.
 I’ve written many articles on how to grab your audiences attention with impact; here are a few ideas in, ‘Presenters – Grab it like you mean it: Their attention.’

-It’s not about theatre or entertainment but it is about challenging the status quo and opening with impact.
+It’s not about theatre or entertainment, it is about challenging the status quo and opening with impact.

 The damp firework

 The lack of energy and creativity some speaker invest in the way they open their presentation, is often replicated in the way they close.

 Far too many presentations fizzle out like a damp firework, leaving their audience indifferent, confused or simply unenamoured.
 As well as creating a high impact first impression, the mindful presenter knows that they have to create a lasting impression.
 The flip side of the primacy effect is the ‘Recency Effect’, meaning that your audience will remember something that comes more recently; the closing.